Ezra Miller cited for felony burglary in Vermont - NewsBreak

 Ezra Miller cited for felony burglary in Vermont

-STAMFORD, Vt. ( NEWS10 ) — State police in Shaftsbury, Vermont report a felony charge against embattled actor Ezra Miller.
+STAMFORD, Vt.
+(NEWS10) — Vermont state police in Shaftsbury, Vermont report a felony charge against embattled actor Ezra Miller.
 They said Miller, who uses they/them pronouns, faces a burglary charge.

 Just before 6 p.m. on May 1, a burglary was reported at a residence on County Road in Stamford, Vermont.
 Police said several bottles of alcohol were taken while the owners were away.
-After reviewing surveillance videos and interviewing witnesses, they said they had probable cause to charge Miller, 29, of Stamford.‘Love you so much’: John Travolta pays tribute to friend Olivia Newton-John
+After reviewing surveillance videos and interviewing witnesses, they said they had probable cause to charge Miller, 29, of Stamford.

 Comments / 0